UniMath/agda-unimath/src/elementary-number-theory/repeating-element-standard-finite-type.lagda.md

+---
-# Repeating an element in a standard finite type
+title: Repeating an element in a standard finite type
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}